 Every object (image, sound, text, data) has a digital reflection allowing that information to be memorised, transmitted, reproduced endlessly and manipulated in specific ways using all sorts of algorithms.

 Rose Dieng-Kuntz helped to define the semantic Web, a word designating a series of technologies aiming to render Web information accessible and usable by all software programmes – and by their users – using a metadata system.

 Type “traffic accident” into a search engine and it will find all the documents where the words “traffic” and “accident” appear.
 But if the document mentions a “collision between a lorry and a bike” without mentioning “traffic accident” anywhere, it won’t appear on the list.
 The idea behind the semantic Web is to find a way for it to appear anyway.

 The semantic web is a vast programme that is still being written.

 At the beginning of the 21st century, interfaces between computers and the human brain were at their infancy.

 From 1969 to 1983, the user interface was pretty minimal: the keyboard is used to relay information that is displayed on a screen.
 At the time, computers are reserved for professional use in certain elite domains.

-user-friendly interfaces became important.
+From 1984 to present day, after various technological advancements, user-friendly interfaces became important.
 The information displayed on the screen is WYSIWYG (What You See Is What You Get), an expression made popular by Apple for its famous Macintosh PC.
 Interaction with the machine becomes symbolic, with windows, icons, menus and various means of selecting content, making learning how to use a computer much more accessible to the general public.

 Whether you are a programming student, a computer historian or simply curious, we hope that this article answered some of your questions about the invention of the computer, the Turing machine or the birth of computer programming.